The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

 - Create special offers and time-limited discounts, so people would buy out of fear of missing out.

 - Gather feedback.
 You can use statistics or trial-and-error methods, but they won’t be as informative as a direct response from your customer.
 Pop-up messages can serve as the instruments to implement this function as well.
-Advanced technologies make contemporary popup builders like Claspo so incredibly multifunctional that you can ask people about their experience and suggest saving the content of their carts for later with a series of consecutive popups.
+Advanced technologies make contemporary pop-up builders like Claspo ultra multifunctional so that you could ask people about their experience and suggest saving the content of their carts for later with a series of consecutive pop-ups.

 A discount offer with a data collecting form.
 Retrieved from Birchbox